GamesCreed

 Elden Ring is a game that denounces the ‘normal’ way of doing things.
 The player’s hand is not held and is guided by one thing and one thing only… mystery.

 For those familiar with the world of Soulslike titles, players will immediately recognize the game’s DNA.
 For those who are not, Soulslike titles do away with the hand-holding that has marred some of the better gaming experiences of the past.
-Demon Souls was the first game to revolutionize this truly, and with each successive release, FromSoftware has grown bolder and bolder.
+Demon’s Souls was the first game to truly revolutionize this, and with each successive release, FromSoftware has grown bolder and bolder.

 Elden Ring, in many ways, feels like a culmination of every title that Hidetaka Miyazaki and the team at FromSoftware have created.
 The combat is difficult and brutal, and you will become frustrated, but there is almost nothing that can beat that elation.